kubernetes-sigs/cluster-api/docs/book/src/tasks/experimental-features/runtime-sdk/implement-topology-mutation-hook.md

 ## Introduction

-The Topology Mutation Hooks are going to be called during each Cluster topology reconciliation.
-More specifically we are going to call two different hooks for each reconciliation:
+Three different hooks are called as part of Topology Mutation - two in the Cluster topology reconciler and one in the ClusterClass reconciler.

+**Cluster topology reconciliation**
 * **GeneratePatches**: GeneratePatches is responsible for generating patches for the entire Cluster topology.
 * **ValidateTopology**: ValidateTopology is called after all patches have been applied and thus allow to validate the resulting objects.

+**ClusterClass reconciliation**
+* **DiscoverVariables**: DiscoverVariables is responsible for providing variable definitions for a specific external patch.

 ![Cluster topology reconciliation](../../../images/runtime-sdk-topology-mutation.png)

 Please see the corresponding [CAEP](https://github.com/kubernetes-sigs/cluster-api/blob/main/docs/proposals/20220330-topology-mutation-hook.md) for additional background information.

 ## Inline vs. external patches